Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 In this tutorial, you learned about the evolution of leadership as an academic discipline, and how our ideas of leadership have changed throughout history.

-While earlier views focused on innate traits or hero-worship, like the "self-made man" in Horatio Alger stories, a more scientific approach to leadership arose during and after World War II as part of an overall global race for scientific power.
+While earlier views focused on innate traits or hero-worship, like the "self-made individual" in Horatio Alger stories, a more scientific approach to leadership arose during and after World War II as part of an overall global race for scientific power.
 The social upheaval of the 1960s further changed conceptions of leadership, especially around equity.
-These continue into the 21st Century, as approaches to leadership emphasize empowering and inspiring others.
+These continue into the 21st century, as approaches to leadership emphasize empowering and inspiring others.

 REFERENCES